Mariie-T/Mariie-T/README.md

 - **Data visualization:** Developing skills in creating clear and insightful visualizations to support decision-making.

 🎓 **Completed Courses:**
 - **Yandex Practicum Data Analyst course**, where I gained hands-on experience in data analysis, cleaning, and visualization.
-I worked with SQL, Python, and tools like Tableau to create analytical solutions.
+I worked with **SQL, Python,** and tools like **Tableau and DataLens** to create analytical solutions.

 🔭 **Currently working on:**
 - **Data analysis projects**, where I apply data cleaning, analysis, and visualization techniques.